hotcalls/hotcalls-make-documentation/README.md

-# hotcalls-make-documentation
+# malma-make-documentation

-hotcalls.ai – API Documentation
+malma.ai – API Documentation

-Official API documentation for the Make.com integration with hotcalls.ai.
+Official API documentation for the Make.com integration with malma.ai.
-This document describes the workspace-based endpoints used to retrieve agents and create new leads within a Hotcalls workspace.
+This document describes the workspace-based endpoints used to retrieve agents and create new leads within a Malma workspace.

 🔐 Authentication